Here is a study of the book Kriya Yoga: Synthesis of a personal experience, by Ennio Nimis.

 The remaining two parts of Nimis' book are instructive, that is, teaching material.
 They describe how he does kriya yoga.
 It is fit to mark that kriya yoga's "original ways" are tedious and strenuous.
 That stands out from material on and by Lahiri Mahasaya on the Internet, most prominently on the site called Yoganiketan.
 It presents several works by Lahiri and followers.

 Also take into account: Meditation methods differ, and effects are different too.
 Some help this, others that, so to speak, and others offer little or no help at all.
 Comparisons of methods are scanty, but ◦Transcendental Meditation stands out as all-round beneficial.
-As for methods that exist and have not been subjected to much testing on people, some may work fine, others may be boasted of subjectively, and that goes for Yogananda's kriya yoga too: There is very little research on its effects as compared to TM in particular, and hype that is made to look beautiful.
+As for methods that exist and have not been subjected to much testing on people, some may work fine, others may be boasted of subjectively, and that goes for Yogananda's kriya yoga too: There is not much research on its effects as compared to TM in particular, but there is indeed hype that is made to look great, if not beautiful.
 Much work went into that instead of sound research, regrettably.
-Yogananda of the Lahiri kriya guru line excelled in bombastic, yet unproven statements that glorify kriya yoga and its long-run effects.
+Yogananda of the Lahiri kriya guru line excelled in bombastic, yet unproven statements that glorify kriya yoga and its long-run effects - his kriya yoga - a lot simplified kriya yoga.

 I suggest there is much to take into account, more than one man's view, and appropriate study of research findings offers help.
 Besides all that, some methods or ways are said to suit certain kinds of people, and other methods or ways suit other kinds of people better, according to Indian teachings of yoga.
 Buddha cautions against believing much without good evidence, by saying Ma bhabbarupataya and a few more worthy statements.
 [Kalama Sutta]

-As for other and less shallow readers, perhaps, they may have chosen to look into the material and then keep silent.
-That could be expected from deep soil (deep minds, wise souls), according to the Bible.
-There is a parable about it.
+As for other readers, perhaps, they may have chosen to look into the material and then keep silent.
+That could be expected from deep soil (deep minds, wise souls), according to the Scripture.
+There is a parable about it seeds and different sorts of soil there.
 Enthusiastic responses without roots are not good enough, but fall off, it says.
-It is better to respond to glorious propaganda by listening, pondering a bit and understanding well, and maybe later to go on bearing good fruit from it.
-[Matthew 13:18-23] Applied lesson: You do not need to get outright enthusiastic about something you only hear of or read of where sound documentation is not found.
-It should also be noted that even scientific studies may be tinged by bias and preferences.
+It is better to respond to glorious propaganda by listening, pondering a bit and understanding well, and maybe later to go on bearing good fruit from it (Matthew 13:18-23).
+Applied lesson: You do not need to get outright enthusiastic about something you only hear of or read of where sound documentation is not found.
+It should also be noted that many so-called scientific studies may be tinged by bias and preferences.

 Be a good sport!
-I advocate thoughtful reading as the best way to handle the book, if one is interested enough.
+I advocate thoughtful reading as the best way to handle the book if one is interested enough in it at all.
 One may evolve significant ideas on top of thoughtful reading.

 Nimis presents himself as someone who wanted to learn methods and who was not so keen on guru bonding.
-And free-standing westerners who teach yoga classes and yoga methods, tend to be less dominating than Eastern teachers.
-Some of them may profit from lies, too, not unlike the Christian Adolf Hitler, who said, "The great mass of the people . . . will more easily fall victims to a great lie than to a small one [Dq]."
+And free-standing westerners who teach yoga classes and yoga methods, could be less dominating than Eastern teachers, at least hopefully.
+Some of them may profit from many forms of untruths too, not unlike the Christian Adolf Hitler, who said, "The great mass of the people . . . will more easily fall victims to a great lie than to a small one [Dq]."
 In 1934, when he was forty-one, Yogananda wrote well of Mussolini and Hitler, and praised dictatorship in writing in the February issue of his own magazine, by the way.
+But his organisation is not reputed for telling about it to sell well . . .

 The more lenient "Western way" of teaching is far more liberal than the autocratic grip of cults that teach yoga and use big words (and big lies, at any rate thoroughly undocumented claims) as baits to trap gullible beginners.
 Nimis' work reflects how he got stuck in this propaganda field of conflicting, dominant attitudes and interests for many years.
 His stances and themes in the book reflect it too.

-5. Other literature.
 Nimis' on-line book have SRF disillusionment in common with another on-line book by Geoffrey D. Falk, but Falk does not proceed to teach kriya yoga so far.
-Instead he criticised many sorts of gurus far and wide, living and dead, for example as when he speaks about Vivekananda who in younger years once visited an Indian brothel with comrades, but got so drunk that he could not avail himself of the services there [chap 3].
+Instead he criticised many sorts of gurus far and wide, living and dead, for example as when he speaks about Vivekananda who in younger years once visited an Indian brothel with comrades, but for some reason - it could be a good one - could not avail himself of the services there [chap 3].
 As it is said, "We all make mistakes," but what a coming guru does before he finds out of things, seldom matters a lot, I suggest.
 As a swami, Yukteswar also says, "The vanished lives of all men are dark with many shames.
 Human conduct is ever unreliable till anchored in the divine."
-[Ch 12, Autobiography of a Yogi]
+[Ch 12, Autobiography of a Yogi].
+Perhaps Yukteswar should have said "often unreliable" or "at times unreliable" rather than "ever unreliable", for where humans are ever unreliable, chaos is next, and society was not all chaotic about a hundred years ago -

 Kriya yoga is quite a novelty in the West.
-Literature about it is largely part of guru propaganda and fervent proselytising without much sound documentation from the cult of SRF.
-But another kriya tradition has investigated its effects a bit.
+Literature about it is largely part of guru propaganda and fervent proselytising without specific documentation from SRF.
+The research findings of Das and Gastaut on effects of kriya yoga on some Indian yogis is there, but the chances are it was not Yogananda's clipped and trimmed kriya yoga these yogis used.
+Another kriya tradition, Scandinavian Yoga, has investigated some ◦effects of its kriya yoga somewhat.

 It is customary in kriya yogi circles to claim that kriya is referred to in books by others, without evidence that they really did so, and often against their words too.
 Yogananda is notorious in misusing gospel teachings like that, for example.
 I find his proselytising marketing to be foul.